(©Ol Lentille)

 "From day and night game drives, walking safaris, camel trekking and quad biking to picnics in the bush, beading workshops and archery, the options are endless."

-What I also love is the lack of a set timetable here – you can do as much or as little as you wish.
+What we also love is the lack of a set timetable – you can do as much or as little as you wish.
 From day and night game drives, walking safaris, camel trekking and quad biking to picnics in the bush, beading workshops and archery, the options are endless.
-There are also opportunities to meet the friendly Maasai and Samburu people who look after you; a fantastic way for the whole family to learn about the culture and way of life here.
+There are also opportunities to meet the friendly Maasai and Samburu people who look after you – a wonderful way for the whole family to learn about the culture and way of life here.

 Days on safari unfold at your own pace depending on your interests and the time of year.
-Cottars have the highest number of Gold Safari Guides within one camp in Kenya so you are in safe hands.
+Cottar’s have the highest number of Gold Safari Guides within one camp in Kenya, so you are in very safe hands.

-After spending time in the Masai Mara, it’s time to try something different.
-Head to the heartwarming Ithumba Camp in Tsavo East National Park, an exclusive-use rustic tented camp designed for the intrepid traveller who relishes being off the beaten track.
-Up to eight guests are accommodated in four permanent tents and there’s a comfortable mess building with an open-plan dining and sitting room too.
+After the Masai Mara, head to the heartwarming Ithumba Camp in Tsavo East National Park – a rustic, exclusive-use tented camp for the intrepid traveller who relishes being off the beaten track.
+Up to eight guests are accommodated in four permanent tents, with a comfortable mess building with an open-plan dining and sitting room.

-Although this is a place to immerse yourself in nature and appreciate some of Kenya’s most spectacular species, the main purpose of staying here is to spend time at the Sheldrick Wildlife Trust, visiting the elephant orphanage and sharing in the lives of the elephant orphans.
-Spend your days with guides learning about the elephant’s histories and personalities, meeting them at the watering holes and dust baths and seeing them being fed.
+Although this is a place to immerse yourself in nature and appreciate some of Kenya’s most spectacular species, the highlight of staying here is spending time at the Sheldrick Wildlife Trust – visiting the elephant orphanage and sharing in the lives of the elephant orphans.
+Spend your days with guides learning about the elephants’ histories and personalities, meeting them at the watering holes and dust baths, and watching them being fed.
 In the dry season, you can enjoy an amazing spectacle when herds of ex-orphans return for visits to the stockade.
-They seem to know this place is a refuge and safe haven for them.
+They seem to know this place is a refuge and safe haven.

 (©Alfajiri Villas)